16 min read

 Step 1: Create a Meta Lead Ad Campaign

-From your Facebook Ads Manger account, click on the Create button.
+From your Facebook Ads Manager account, click on the Create button.

 Choose Leads as your campaign objective.